PanDAWMS/panda-docs/docs/source/client/pflow.rst

 |br|

-How to check workflow descriptions locally
+How to check workflow description locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Workflow descriptions can be error-prone.
 It is better to check workflow descriptions before submitting them.